witiz/markupy/docs/html2markupy.md

-# Convert HTML to markupy Code
+# Converting HTML to markupy

 Maybe you already have a bunch of HTML, or templates that you would like to migrate to markupy.
 We got you covered in multiple ways.